technicaldada/hacker/README.md

 python hacker.py
 <br>
 <br>
-When the file is fully printed press 'Esc' to close the program.
+When the file is fully printed press 'Ctrl+c' to close the program.